eye-division/kindle-co-ed/_casestudies/childs-creativity.md

 ###### ![](/uploads/artswork-birthday-pic.JPG)

-###### Celebrating 30th Birthday of&nbsp;[Artswork](https://artswork.org.uk/)&nbsp;in Nov 2017 with current Artswork CEO and its Chair of Board of Trustees, and former custodians of the Creative Partnerships, South East.
+###### Celebrating 30th Birthday of&nbsp;[Artswork](https://artswork.org.uk/)&nbsp;in Nov 2017 with current Artswork CEO and its Chair of Board of Trustees - the former custodians of the Creative Partnerships, South East.

 &nbsp;